Shrey-Viradiya/Pneumonia_Detection/README.md

 # Pneumonia  Detection

 This repository contains code for pneumonia detection using X-ray images of the lungs.
+Test accuracy achieved (highest) : 96.5 %

 [Link for the dataset](https://www.kaggle.com/praveengovi/coronahack-chest-xraydataset)